Wisdom Teeth Removal in Calabasas - Tooth Extractions

 Wisdom Teeth Removal

-The first step in having the wisdom removed is to schedule a consultation with Dr. Feiz at Calabasad Dental Group or California Dental Care.
+The first step in having the wisdom removed is to schedule a consultation with Dr. Feiz at Calabasas Dental Group.
 At this visit, Dr. Feiz will want to conduct a thorough examination of the wisdom teeth and surrounding area.
 A panoramic digital x-ray will be taken (or may be sent from your general dentist) in order to evaluate the position of the wisdom teeth and determine if a current problem exists, or the likelihood of any potential future problems.
 The x-rays can also expose additional risk factors, such as deterioration or decay of nearby teeth.
 Early evaluation and treatment (typically in the mid-teen years) is recommended in order to identify potential problems and to improve the results for patients requiring wisdom teeth extractions.
 Your surgeon will also discuss the options available to your for anesthesia, including local anesthesia, nitrous oxide with local or sedation.

 What does the removal of wisdom teeth involve?